-May God bless you; may Our Lady guide, guard, and protect you; and may Padre Pio look upon each one of you, his Spiritual Children, with loving care.
+May God bless you; may Our Lady and good St. Joseph guide, guard, and protect you; and may Padre Pio look upon each one of you, his Spiritual Children and your loved ones, with loving care.

 Peace and Blessings Fr.
 Francis A. Sariego, O.F.M.
 Cap.
 National Coordinator